Knowledge base

 Prerequisites

-- The domain name you wish to use must first be added as an alias to the main domain on the relevant site.
+- The domain name you wish to use must first be added as an alias to the main domain on the site in question.

 Change the address of a WordPress site